firewave-development/.github/profile/README.md

 ## Setting Up Your Company Email

-1. As a member of [Startup Name], you will have a company email address in the format `firstname@firewave.dev`, with `firstname` being your first name.
+1. As a member of Firewave, you will have a company email address in the format `firstname@firewave.dev`, with `firstname` being your first name.
 This email will be used for official communication within the organization.
-2. To set up your company email, follow these steps:
-   - Go to [Email Provider's Website] (e.g., Gmail, Outlook).
-   - Click on the "Sign Up" or "Create Account" option.
-   - Enter your first name as the username and select the domain `@firewave.dev` for your email address.
-   - Complete the sign-up process by providing any additional required information.
-3. Once your email account is created, you can access it by visiting [Email Provider's Website] and logging in with your newly created email address and password.
-4. Configure your email client or mobile device to connect to your company email account for easy access and management.
+2. These emails are mostly used to stay consistent and easily contact other team memebers.
+For example, if I want to contact John Smith but don't know his email, I can just use john@firewave.dev and should be good to go.

 ## Using ClickUp